frapposelli/vagrant-vcloudair/README.md

 - TEST SUITES! (working on that).
 - Permission checks, make sure you have at least Catalog Admin privileges if you want to upload boxes to vCloud.
 - Some spaghetti code here and there.

-If you're a developer and want to lend us a hand, head over to our `develop` branch and send us PRs!